Disclosure: SetupRanked earns commissions from qualifying Amazon purchases. Prices verified March 2026.

 Pros

-- My Cloud mobile app provides remote access with minimal setup
+- My Cloud mobile app provides basic remote access with minimal setup

-- WD Red drive compatibility guarantees optimal performance with WD drives
+- WD Red drive compatibility validated for optimal performance

 Cons